tim bowles - campwell founder

 Passionate about outdoor activities, she runs our sheep herding activity, creative workshops and bush craft sessions.
 She also helps in the office, managing bookings and keeping guests happy.

 Pam joined the team at the farm camp in 2018 being another great recruit from Winsley village.
-She too was keen to be outdoors, and helps prepare our spaces for arrivals after a long career in the events industry.
-Now, she has stepped up to help with bookings for the woods and various other projects and events.
+She too was keen to be outdoors, and help prepare our spaces for arrivals after a long career in the events industry.
+Now, she has stepped up as project manager for events and guest experiences.
 Her 2 sons, Angus and Campbell are energetic young lads who come to help at the camps when things are busy.